 It is also common to see a deductible that applies to out-of-network benefits on Medicare Advantage PPO plans.
 Treating outside of the plan’s network generally costs more than if you were to use the in-network providers.

-What is the average cost of Medicare Advantage plans?
+What is the average cost of the best Medicare Advantage plans?

 Getting Enrolled or Changing Medicare Advantage Plans

 If you are turning 65 and plan to enroll in a Medicare Advantage plan, you can do so in your Initial Enrollment Period (IEP).
 You will have three months before your birthday, your birthday month, and three months after to select your plan.